 Dagoth Ur and the Tribunal all suffer from sanity slippage to varying degrees as a side-effect of becoming Gods through the power of the Heart of Lorkhan.
 Dagoth Ur has it the worst, since he was far less restrained in his consumption of the heart's power.
 Of the Tribunal, only Almalexia exhibits any obvious signs of insanity, though it is implied that Vivec and Sotha Sil would have eventually suffered the same fate.

 Satan: The Tribunal Temple and the Ashlanders treat Dagoth Ur as this.
 The truth is a bit more complex.

 Schmuck Bait: I'm sure nothing bad will happen if you take those precious gemstones or stacks of gold sitting on at the foot of that Daedric statue...

 Screw the Rules, I Have Money!: You can go on a murderous rampage, then just walk away by paying a fine.
 Then go on another murderous rampage, pay the fine, then take a nap in the streets, pay the fine....

 Selective Enforcement: If you break any law, the guards will be on you in no time flat.
 However, they won't lift a finger to help you with that assassin trying to kill you.

 As Vivec would say of gods and heroes of legends: "walk like them until they walk like you".
 Meaning it doesn't matter whether you really are the Chosen One.
-If you manage to do what the Chosen One was supposed to do, then you were it.
-And if you behave like a god convincingly enough, you become that god.
-Though you have to wait until the expansion set for the next game of the series to try that one.
+If you manage to do what the Chosen One was supposed to do, then you are the Chosen One for all practical purposes.
+This is actually an action called Mantling, and is one of the few (if only) times the main character is expected to do it.